hsuehyt/StageOfLight1PanoramicVideo/README.md

 ![Stage of Light Scene Preview](https://github.com/hsuehyt/StageOfLight1PanoramicVideo/blob/main/README/Screenshot%202024-11-18%20101251cropped.png)

-**Stage of Light - One Panoramic Video** is a Unity project designed for NTNU Art Museum.
-It enables the projection of a single panoramic video onto the walls and floors of the immersive projection space, "Stage of Light."
-This space utilizes a Windows-based dome projection system that integrates with **Resolume Arena** to display the Unity project's build folder seamlessly.
+**Stage of Light - One Panoramic Video** is a Unity project developed for NTNU Art Museum.
+It enables the seamless projection of a single panoramic video onto the walls and floors of the immersive exhibition space, "Stage of Light."
+This project integrates with a Windows-based dome projection system and **Resolume Arena**, ensuring a streamlined visual experience by running the Unity project's build folder effortlessly.

+This project also incorporates multimedia tools such as **Keijiro.Klak.SPOUT** for Spout-based video output and **iam1337.extOSC** for Open Sound Control (OSC) functionality, providing a versatile framework for interactive and immersive installations.

+For a solution using six flat videos, please refer to [Stage of Light - Six Customized Videos](https://github.com/hsuehyt/StageOfLight6CustomizedVideos).

 ---